automationbroker/apb/docs/developers.md

 #### Passing Proxy Settings to Child Pods

-  You might want to pass proxy settings through to child pods created by a Bundle action pod.
-Edit the provision action of your Bundle, navigating to the section defining the deployment config that will be created for the child pod.
-Copy the Bundle action pod proxy vars to the `env` section of the container definition as shown below.
+  You might want to pass proxy settings through to child pods created by an APB action pod.
+Edit the provision action of your APB, navigating to the section defining the deployment config that will be created for the child pod.
+Copy the APB action pod proxy vars to the `env` section of the container definition as shown below.

 ```yaml
   - openshift_v1_deployment_config: